Lisa Smith granted bail on conditions including internet ban

 He also banned her from accessing the internet or using any social media and the final condition was that she must not have contact with non-Garda witnesses in the case.

-She will face her next hearing on January 8th next at Dublin District Court.
+She will face her next hearing on January 8th at Dublin District Court.

 The Director of Public Prosecutions has directed trial on indictment.
 She is to be served with a book of evidence and possible further charges are contemplated.